tabularelf/lexicon/2.1.3/gettingstarted.md

 Once added to your project, Lexicon will automatically initialise its core functionality when you run the game.
 Lexicon requires your language files to be in either JSON or CSV format.

-The format of these files are as follows:
+The format of these files are as follows (and all of these are interchangeable):

 <!-- tabs:start -->